Storidian/Storidian/spec.md

 Key points:
 - User credentials are entered on the **API domain**, not the SPA
 - The SPA never sees or handles the user's password
-- First-party client skips consent (user already trusts it)
+- First-party client skips consent (user trusted by the system)
 - Same flow works identically for mobile apps

 **Token Lifetimes:**